s3rius/obsidian/docs/Python/How to start a python project.md

 2 files reformatted, 1 file left unchanged.
 ```

-For executing multiple commands within the shell you can enter interactive shell session with `poetry shell`.
+For executing multiple commands within the shell you can enter an interactive shell session with `poetry shell`.
 It's similar to virtualenv's `source venv/bin/activate`.

 ```console
 $ poetry shell